|

 oblong tree shape.
 New branches are thick, with dense yellow-brown

 fluffs.
-Leaves are alternate, gathering together at branch tips;
+Leaves are alternate, clustering together at branch tips;

-broadly cuneate, thick, leathery, and entire margins with an
+broadly cuneate, thick, leathery, and entire tips, and margins that

 glossy, and the back sides have thick yellow-brown fluffs.
 Dioecious: